Chloe Moriondo: 'I Want to Be with You' & 'GIRL ON TV' for NME Home Sessions

-For this week’s NME Home Sessions we’re joined by Chloe Moriondo, who performs from their bedroom in Michigan.
-Joined by a special guest (their sleeping dog), they shares stripped back versions of recent singles ‘I Want To Be With You’ and ‘GIRL ON TV’.
+For this week’s NME Home Sessions we’re joined by Chloe Moriondo, who performs from her bedroom in Michigan.
+Joined by a special guest (her sleeping dog), she shares stripped back versions of recent singles ‘I Want To Be With You’ and ‘GIRL ON TV’.

-‘I Want To Be With You’ was the first song they wrote in quarantine they explain before performing it.
-Lovelorn yet uplifting, Chloe’s vocals build from soft to powerful, as they deliver painfully relatable lyrics that highlight the wobbly knees and awkward behaviour of having a crush.
+‘I Want To Be With You’ was the first song she wrote in quarantine she explains before performing it.
+Lovelorn yet uplifting, Chloe’s vocals build from soft to powerful, as she deliver painfully relatable lyrics that highlight the wobbly knees and awkward behaviour of having a crush.

 For more NME Home Sessions, you can check out multi-instrumentalist Ela Minus, Charlatan’s Tim Burgess special session not quite from home and a performance from the Shed Leopard Studios by Kara Marni.